Mike Milbury: Comments about women in hockey

 Since joining NBC, Milbury has made several comments and jokes about and at the expense of women and women in hockey.
-In June 2011, after game four of the 2011 Stanley Cup Finals, he referred to Vancouver Canucks twins Daniel Sedin and Henrik Sedin as Thelma & Louise as the Bruins defeated the Canucks 4–0 to even the series at 2–2.
+In June 2011, after game four of the 2011 Stanley Cup Final, he referred to Vancouver Canucks twins Daniel Sedin and Henrik Sedin as Thelma & Louise as the Bruins defeated the Canucks 4–0 to even the series at 2–2.
 Henrik (along with Canucks' backup goaltender Cory Schneider) responded with a jab at Milbury for trading Roberto Luongo as GM of the Islanders in 2000 (which was unpopular among Islander fans at the time), while Daniel said, "I don't know how he looks at women.
 I would be pretty mad if I was a woman."
 Commenting on an April 2012 game between the Pittsburgh Penguins and Philadelphia Flyers, he said that then-Penguins coach Dan Bylsma "should have taken off his skirt and gone over (to the Flyers' bench)" to confront his counterpart, Peter Laviolette.
 In August 2020, Milbury made more disparaging comments about women during the 2020 Stanley Cup Playoffs (see section below), which ultimately led to his firing by NBC.

 P. K. Subban

 Milbury has received criticism for comments he made about P. K. Subban in 2017.
 In April, Milbury called Subban "a clown" and said he deserved a "rap on the head" from his head coach for his pre-game routine which included dancing on the ice during warmups.
-During a 2017 Stanley Cup Finals game in June between Subban's Nashville Predators and the Pittsburgh Penguins, Subban and Sidney Crosby engaged in a fight that ended with Subban's head bouncing off the ice.
+During a 2017 Stanley Cup Final game in June between Subban's Nashville Predators and the Pittsburgh Penguins, Subban and Sidney Crosby engaged in a fight that ended with Subban's head bouncing off the ice.
 Milbury said after the game that Subban "had it coming."
 When the series moved to Nashville, several fans taunted Milbury over his comments, including some who claimed NBC tried to "bribe" them with a hat in return for handing over their signs that were critical of Milbury which might be picked up on camera.